ajdiaz/timeline/man/tl-follow.1.md

 : Stop follow an account identified by specific OID, or the specific *pull_url* as was registered on **add** command.

+**keys** [account_name]

+: Print keys available for specific account name if present or for all following accounts if none is present.

 # CONFIGURATION